kyletimmermans/kyletimmermans.github.io/README.md

 <div>&ensp;&ensp;- Want to fix mobileheader.html in includes?
 Place it in default.html in layouts b/c it's hardcoded there</div>

 ### Handle mobile resume pdf redirecct javascript in default.html
-### Hosting github cve gist locally at cves.html in pages folder, added in apostrophes and +'s so it is read by default.html properly
+### Content removed from cves.html and now handled by default.html